-Common Types of Horse Worms
+Common Types Of Horse Worms

-Horses left unwormed in contaminated pasture suffer severe, often life threatening health problems.
-Regular worming along with sensible hygiene measures for pasture is the only way to control the worm problem.
+Horses left unwormed in contaminated pasture suffer severe, often life-threatening health problems therefore regular worming, along with sensible hygiene measures for pasture, is the only way to control the worm problem.

 Small Red Worms

 Small Strongyles (Cyathastomes)

 These are the most common horse worms with over 40 species worldwide.

 Redworms have become a serious issue because they develop resistance to all classes of conventional wormers and inhabit the large intestine.

 Their life cycle starts with the female red worm laying eggs that pass out in the dung on to pasture.
 The eggs hatch into larvae in warm weather.
 The larvae feed on bacteria, moult twice, and become infective therefore contaminating pasture.

 These larvae are swallowed by the horse when grazing and develop into egg-laying adults in the gut.
 The life cycle is then complete.

 The small redworm larvae attach themselves to the gut wall and, unless removed by worming remedies, remain there laying eggs.